-Congress, this past May, signed the Economic Growth, Regulatory Relief, and Consumer Protection Act.
-Thanks to the ACT you can now freeze and unfreeze your credit report for free nationwide.
+In May 2018, congress signed the Economic Growth, Regulatory Relief, and Consumer Protection Act.
+Thanks to the ACT you can now freeze and unfreeze your credit report for free, nationwide.

 But because something is free doesn’t mean you should do it.
 In this post, we will discuss everything you may want to know about credit freezes.
 So before you put your credit on ice here is what you need to know.

-In order for hackers or thieves to open credit cards or any other tradeline under your name, the lenders will need to be able to pull one or all of your credit reports.
-Freezing your credit report basically locks out any thief from applying for any trade lines under your name.
-Freezing your credit report is the best thing you can do to protect yourself from identity theft.
+In order for thieves to open credit cards or any other tradeline under your name, the lenders will need to be able to pull one or all of your credit reports.
+Freezing your credit report basically locks out any thief from applying for any tradelines under your name.

-Once your report is frozen, no one will be able to view it until you unfreeze it.
-Every time you want to apply for credit, open a bank account, get an insurance quote, etc., you will need to unfreeze your credit reports.
+Once your report is frozen, no one is able to view it until you unfreeze it.
+Every time you want to apply for credit, mortgage, and even sometimes just to get an insurance quote, etc., you will need to unfreeze your credit reports.
 You can also give a bank access to your credit report by generating a temporary code.

 The law requires that all three credit bureaus must freeze your credit report for free within 24 hours from when you submit a request online or by phone.